-With unemployment at an all-time high, employers will have their pick of the best and brightest candidates and may use quarantine activities as a litmus test to gauge how motivated future employees may be.
+With unemployment still high, employers have their pick of the best and brightest candidates and may use quarantine activities as a litmus test to gauge how motivated future employees may be.

 Questions may include:

-- What was your routine during the stay at home mandate?
+- What has your routine been like during the pandemic?

 - Did you learn new hobbies or skills?

-- If you worked from home during COVID-19, how did you use your time?
+- If you worked from home, how did you use your time?

-- If you were employed during COVID-19, what did you do differently to add more value to your organization?
+- If you were employed, what did you do differently to add more value to your organization?

 If you are employed, have you identified ways to add more value to your organization, whether that be identifying cost saving measures or new ways to drive revenue?
 How did you improve yourself?
 Did you spend time learning more about your industry, improving your sales pitch, or educating yourself on the economic situation?